cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 (and vice-versa).

-Note that we use the `suppressChangeNotifications` option when changing the content of the mathfield, to prevent a `'input'` event from being triggered and creating an infinite loop.{.notice--info}
+Note that we use the `suppressChangeNotifications` option when changing the content of the mathfield, to prevent a `"input"` event from being triggered and creating an infinite loop.{.notice--info}

 <code-playground layout="stack">